 Our Sticky Learning ® unique training method enables Learners to learn more, learn more quickly, and learn more easily.
 Sticky Learning ® is a key part of the 6 month training course consisting of pre-work, Learning To Learn 1/2 day training course, a Foundation 1 day training course, and an Advanced 1 day training course (6 months after the Foundation training course).

 In between the Foundation training course and the Advanced training course, the Learner will be challenged to complete ‘Sticky Pieces’, which appeals to the 70:20:10 learning model.
 These are desk based activities that help the Learner to change their behaviour long term by identifying a habit that they wish to adopt to embed the new skill.

 The Learner is also given:

 Your tutor for the Time Management training course is Darren A. Smith.
 He has had a career of two halves; 12 years as a Category Manager at one of the big four UK supermarkets and then 12 years managing as the founder of Making Business Matter.

 He describes his training style as determined, fun and all about the Learner’s individuality, i.e. There is not ‘one size fits all’.

 Darren introduces his Time Management training course in this video (1.5 minutes).

 Time Management Skills – Learners Per Training Course

-8 to 12 Learners because this drives enough discussion between the Learners to explore the skill well, whilst not too many that any one Learner gets ‘lost’ in the debate.
-If you do not have 8 to 12 people please checkout our 121 Executive Coaching, which can help just you to learn this skill.
+10 Learners because this drives enough discussion between the Learners to explore the skill well, whilst not too many that any one Learner gets ‘lost’ in the debate.
+If you do not have up to 10 people please checkout our 121 Executive Coaching, which can help just you to learn this skill.